GraphDatabaseExperiments/eFD_experiments/experiments_manual/README.md

 # Manual to replicate experiments

-This manaul will provide a step by step guide on how to get set up to replicate the experiments discussed in our research.
+This manual will provide a step by step guide on how to get set up to replicate the experiments discussed in our research.

 In particular, this folder contains information on the following: